Victorian Interiors Social and Cultural Influences on Victorian Interior Design

 The Victorians did not invent paper.
 Its invention is traditionally attributed to Cai Lun (or Ts'ai Lun), a court official of the Han dynasty in third-century China.

-The first modern paper machine was invented was also not a Victorian innovations.
+The first modern paper machine was also not a Victorian creation.
 It was invented by Louis-Nicolas Robert in France in 1799.
-Henry Fourdrinier patented an imrpved version in Britain in 1806.
+Henry Fourdrinier patented an improved version in Britain in 1806.

-But, commercially produced toilet paper was a Victorian innovation.
-Joseph Cayetty (or Cayetti) is credited with the invention of "Medicated Paper for the Water-Closet" which he advertised as the "Greatest Necessity of the Age".
+But commercially produced toilet paper is Victorian.
+Joseph Cayetty (or Cayetti) is credited with the invention of "Medicated Paper for the Water-Closet," in 1857 which he advertised as the "Greatest Necessity of the Age".

 The paper was sold in packs of 500 sheets rather than in rolls.
 It was originally marketed as a medical product to treat hemorrhoids.
 Each sheet was impregnated with "soothing" aloe.